题目

 C. Muscle Translators can translate what you think into speech if you just move your mouth.

-D. A lecture translation can translate what you said into other languages easily.
+D. A lecture translation can translate what you said into other languages easily.2.
+What does the underlined word mean?A. happening at at the same time.

 B. happening by itself.